PinheiroJoab/pequeno_produtor/README.md

 A new Flutter project.
 ## Getting Started
-This project is a sistem control fo small and familiar farms.
+This project is a system control fo small and familiar farms.